willdn/amazing-ark/CONTRIBUTING.md

 * Remove any trailing whitespace.
 * All links should be alphabetical order.
 * All sections should be alphabetical order.
-* Send a Pull Request with the reason why the project is awesome.
+* Send a Pull Request with the reason why the project is amazing.

 ## Link Format